Native Voices Endowment - For Certain Tribal Members

 A Lewis & Clark Expedition Bicentennial Legacy

-The Native Voices Request for Proposals for 2014 is now closed.
-Please check back for updates in 2015.
+The Native Voices Request for Proposals for 2016 is now closed.

-We are happy to announce that ELF will once again be managing and distributing grants through the Native Voices Endowment: A Lewis & Clark Expedition Bicentennial Legacy.
-This money comes from the Lewis and Clark Bicentennial Council, which received the revenues from the U.S. Mint's sale of the Lewis and Clark 2004 Commemorative Coin.
+ELF manages and distributes grants through the Native Voices Endowment: A Lewis & Clark Expedition Bicentennial Legacy.
+This funding comes from the Lewis and Clark Bicentennial Council, which received the revenues from the U.S. Mint's sale of the Lewis and Clark 2004 Commemorative Coin.
 Grants through this program will be available to members of the Native American tribes that came in contact with the Lewis and Clark Expedition between 1803-1806.
 Click here for a list of eligible tribes.

 Grants are available for work on documentation and revitalization of the languages of these tribes.
 Principal Investigators must be enrolled tribal members or employees of tribal colleges.
 Scholarships for academic work in linguistics or the Native language, or for Master/Apprentice programs, are also available for tribal members.

-To learn more about the Lewis and Clark Becentennial, please visit lewisandclark200.org
+To learn more about the Lewis and Clark Bicentennial, please visit lewisandclark200.org

 Applying for a Native Voices Endowment Grant:

-The application deadline for the current round of annual Native Voices proposals was October 15, 2014.
-Please check back for updates in 2015.
-Click here for the Request for Proposals.
+The application deadline for the current round of annual Native Voices proposals was October 17, 2016.
 A list of eligible tribes is available here.